-OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS Describe the various types of admissions by accused persons and parties to civil cases receivable as evidence, the rules applicable to each type, identify admissions of the various types from a factual scenario, and apply the appropriate rules to the admissions so identified a, b, c, d, e, f Describes Effect of admissions Distinction between formal and informal admissions Distinction in criminal case between confessions and other admissions Correct rules for admissibility for each type Identifies and applies rules in practical scenario Class discussions: examining examples (formative) Written test (summative): paragraph style description or factual problem requiring solution Final examination (summative): paragraph style description or factual problem requiring solution 2.
-Describe what privileged evidence is; describe the two main categories of privileged evidence (private and State) as well as the sub-categories within each main category; identify a privileged occasion from a factual scenario and apply the applicable rule(s) a, b, c, d, f Describes Nature of privilege Two main categories Distinction between main categories Sub-categories within each category Identifies privilege in factual scenario and applies applicable Ditto
+OUTCOME Students will be able to: LINKED CRITICAL OUTCOME ASSESSMENT CRITERIA ASSESSMENT TASKS 1.
+Describe the various types of admissions by accused persons and parties to civil cases receivable as evidence, the rules applicable to each type, identify admissions of the various types from a factual scenario, and apply the appropriate rules to the admissions so identified a, b, c, d, e, f Describes Effect of admissions Distinction between formal and informal admissions Distinction in criminal case between confessions and other admissions Correct rules for admissibility for each type Identifies and applies rules in practical scenario paragraph style description or factual problem requiring 2.
+Describe what privileged evidence is; describe the two main categories of privileged evidence (private and State) as well as the sub-categories within each main category; identify a privileged occasion from a factual scenario and apply the applicable rule(s) a, b, c, d, f Describes Nature of privilege Two main categories Distinction between main categories Sub-categories within each category Identifies privilege in factual scenario and applies applicable rules Ditto